Prakash Yashwant Ambedkar

 Prakash Yashwant Ambedkar (born 10 May 1954), popularly known as Balasaheb Ambedkar, is an Indian politician, writer and lawyer.
-He is the president of political party called Bharipa Bahujan Mahasangh.
-He is a three-time Member of Parliament (MP).He was a member of the 12th and 13th Lok Sabha of India and twice represented the Lok Sabha constituency of Akola, Maharashtra.
+He is the president of Vanchit Bahujan Agadi political party.
+He is a three-time Member of Parliament.
+He was a member of the 12th and 13th Lok Sabha of India representing the Lok Sabha constituency of Akola, Maharashtra.
 He has served in both houses of the Indian Parliament.

 Personal life

-Prakash Ambedkar is the grandson of B. R. Ambedkar, and Ramabai.
-His father's name is Yashwant Ambedkar (Bhaiyasaheb) and mother's name is Meera.
+Prakash Ambedkar is the grandson of Indian politician Dr. B. R. Ambedkar, and Ramabai.
+His father's name is Yashwant Ambedkar (Bhaiyasaheb), and his mother's name is Meera.
 The Ambedkar family are followers of Buddhism.
-He has two younger brothers Bhimrao & Anandraj and a sister Ramabai who is married to Anand Teltumbde.
+He has two younger brothers Bhimrao and Anandraj and a sister Ramabai who is married to Anand Teltumbde.
 Prakash Ambedkar is married to Anjali Maydeo and they have a son named Sujat.

 Activities

-Organized different mass rallies at national level after the Riddles march case, Rohith Vemula suicide case, Ambedkar Bhavan demolition case, Unna Dalit atrocity case and 2018 Bhima Koregaon violence case.
+Prakash Ambedkar has organised mass rallies at the national level, including in response to the Riddles march case, Rohith Vemula suicide case, Ambedkar Bhavan demolition case, Una flogging incident and 2018 Bhima Koregaon violence case.

+Prakash Ambedkar is noted for having designed the political strategy known as the Akola Pattern of political organising to appeal to all excluded masses, including Dalits and Muslims.
+The Akola Pattern is named after the Akola district of Maharashtra where Prakash Ambedkar's political party is based.

+In 2017, together with his son Sujat, Prakash Ambedkar relaunched Prabuddh Bharat (Enlightened India), the newspaper his grandfather Dr. B. R. Ambedkar founded in 1956.
+Prakash Ambedkar has also been working to archive editions of the original Prabuddh Bharat from the 1950s, after copies were lost in the controversial demolition of the Buddha Bhushan printing press in 2016.

+Prakash Ambedkar has also worked to preserve his grandfather's legacy as architect of the Indian Constitution and has been quoted as saying "The country will survive only if the Constitution survives."

 Prakash Ambedkar attracted controversy and criticism after he threatened the Times Now anchor Anand Narsimhan to physically harm the anchor by saying that he would think what he could do to him if the governance gets changed.

+In June 2023, Ambedkar defended the historical significance of Mughal emperor Aurangzeb's 50-year rule, urging people not to resort to abuse.
+Ambedkar made this statement while visiting the Aurangzeb memorial in Khuldabad, Aurangabad District.
+His visit coincided with arrests and clashes in the state related to social media posts praising Aurangzeb.
+Ambedkar questioned the notion of erasing history and asked, "What's wrong with visiting the Aurangzeb memorial?
+He was a Mughal emperor who ruled here for 50 years."